cossacklabs/product-docs/acra/getting-started/what-is-acra.md

 ## Why Acra

-**TODO**: Continue

 Acra allows you to protect sensitive data inside your infrastructure / product / distributed application efficiently, with a number of modern security contorls.
-There are many regulatory, business risk and security rigorousness reasons to use Acra, they are typical to usage of any data protection / leakage prevention / encryption software.
+There are many regulatory, business risk and security rigorousness reasons to use Acra, they are typical to usage of any data protection / leakage prevention / encryption software:

+ * protecting sensitive data to prevent unauthorized parties from accessing it (including insiders and advanced persistent adversaries);
+ * encrypting sensitive data due to compliance requirements;
+ * building security boundary around sensitive data to protect and provide visibility into the way it is used;
+ * reinforcing database security measures with external security controls;
+ * building separate vaults of sensitive data with enhanced security;

 Let's see how Acra is actually different from many products and approaches: